UOA-Neural-on-Chip-Research-Group/SQNL-Family/README.md

 # SQNL-Family
-This repository contains different Square-based
+This repository contains different Square-based written in Python
+Tensorlow and Keras
+Matlab